Ivailo-Iliev-89/Pleven-Fishing/README.md

 # PlevenFishing Atlas

-A Full-Stack Geospatial Directory for Anglers
+### A Full-Stack Geospatial Directory for Anglers in Pleven Region, Bulgaria

-## Overview
-PlevenFishing is a specialized web platform designed for the angling community in the Pleven region, Bulgaria.
+**PlevenFishing** is a robust web platform that centralizes angling intelligence for the Pleven region.
-It provides a curated database of fishing locations, categorized by water body type and fishing methods, integrated with Google Maps for precise navigation.
+It bridges the gap between static location data and dynamic user needs through a custom-built filtering system and Google Maps integration.

-## Key Features
+## Key Technical Features

 - Dynamic Content Management: Fully managed via Django Admin.
 - Relational Data Structure: Link fishing reports (Posts) to specific locations using Django `ForeignKey`.
 - Filtering: Custom-built logic to filter locations by methods (Feeder, Spinning, etc.) using `ManyToMany` relationships.